PunitSoniME/purekit/docs/docs/string/lowerFirst.md

 ---
 title: lowerFirst
-definition:
+definition: lowerFirst([str = ''])
-description: Returns a new object where the keys and values are swapped.
+description: Returns a new string with first character of string to lower case.
 ---